A car accident can leave you with life-altering injuries and financial losses. Learn what a Columbus car accident lawyer may be able to do for you.

 Driving Under the Influence of Drugs or Alcohol

 Most fatal car accidents are the result of drunk driving.
 Ohio laws mandate drivers to keep their blood alcohol concentration (BAC) below 0.08%.
-A driver whose BAC is at that number or above is legally impaired and will answer for the damages caused in an accident resulting from the impairment.
+A driver whose BAC is at that number or above is legally impaired, and a Columbus DUI accident lawyer can hold the impaired driver accountable for accident damages.

 It takes only about three seconds for a distracted driver to crash.
 Distractions here could be mental, visual, or manual.
 Examples of the preceding include texting, eating, searching for items in the car, or occupying your mind with thoughts other than driving.
 Crash victims can claim damages from an at-fault distracted driver.